 Download ooVoo (Free)

 Pretty much everyone you know is on WhatsApp which makes it an ideal choice for making group video calls.
 It is also one of the easiest video call app to use.
-The feature is rolling out and is available selectively at the time of writing this article.
-You can text, share files, and use emoticons, and GIFs.

 Download WhatsApp (Free)